camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 Before starting to use the API, the developer needs to know about the below specified details:

 **Base-URL**
-The RESTful Stable Throughput API endpoint, for example [**https://telekom-api.developer.telekom.com/5g-qod**](https://telekom-api.developer.telekom.com/5g-qod)
+The RESTful QoD API endpoint

 **Authentication**
 Configure security access keys such as OAuth 2.0 client credentials to be used by Client applications which will invoke the QoD API.